Key Metrics for eCommerce Performance Analysis

 • Checkout actions

-When you combine these insights with ecommerce business analytics, you connect customer actions to revenue.
-That link helps you choose changes that improve both the experience and your bottom line.
+Combining these insights with ecommerce business analytics links customer actions to revenue.
+This connection guides changes that enhance both experience and profits.

 Website and Traffic Analytics

-Website and traffic analytics give you a clear view of your store’s health.
-They show where visitors come from, what they do, and where they get stuck.
-When you run regular e commerce analysis, you can spot what drives growth and what slows it down.
+Website and traffic analytics provide a clear view of your store’s health.
+They reveal where visitors come from, their actions, and where they face issues.
+Regular e commerce analysis helps identify what drives growth and what hinders it.

-Start with traffic sources.
-When you know which channels bring the right shoppers, you can focus your budget and time.
-For example, you may find that organic search brings steady visitors, while paid ads bring quick spikes.
-Then you can adjust bids, content, and offers based on real results instead of guesses.
+Focus on traffic sources.
+Knowing which channels attract the right shoppers allows you to allocate budget and time effectively.
+For instance, organic search may bring steady visitors, while paid ads create quick spikes.
+Adjust bids, content, and offers based on these real results.

-Next, track behavior on key pages like your homepage, category pages, product pages, and checkout.
-If shoppers click around but do not add to cart, your product info, pricing, or trust signals may need work.
-If they abandon checkout, your shipping costs, payment options, or form fields may create friction.
+Track behavior on key pages like the homepage, product pages, and checkout.
+If shoppers browse but don’t add to cart, review product info, pricing, or trust signals.
+Abandoned checkouts might suggest issues with shipping costs or payment options.

-Analytics software for ecommerce can also surface patterns by device, location, and new vs. returning visitors.
-As a result, you can tailor landing pages and campaigns for each audience.
-This approach strengthens ecommerce analytics and supports better decisions across the store.
+Analytics software for ecommerce reveals patterns by device and location.
+Tailor landing pages and campaigns for each audience to strengthen ecommerce analytics and support better decisions store-wide.

 Key benefits of traffic analytics